theheking/intro-to-r/content/4_dplyr.md

 ```

-The row has a NA value for clade, so if we wanted to remove those we could insert a `filter()` in this chain:
+The row has a NA value for `clade`, so if we wanted to remove those we could insert a `filter()` in this chain:
 ```
 metadata %>%
     mutate(genome_bp = genome_size *1e6) %>%